Edward-Wu/http_proxy/README.md

 #issue

-1.on mac, you can use safari browser not chrome browser, I will analyse why chrome browser can't work well in future.
+1.on mac, I suggest use safari browser,if you use chrome browser please disabe the 'open proxy settings' in setting->advanced->system item.